symfonycorp/insight/README.md

     $ php insight.phar projects

-The first time, you will be prompted for your SensioLabsInsight API key and user UUID (which can be found under the "Account" section on the website).
+The first time, you will be prompted for your SymfonyInsight API key and user UUID (which can be found under the ["Account" section](https://insight.symfony.com/account) on the website).

 These information are then stored locally, but can still be overridden via the `--api-token` and `--user-uuid` options.